The Most Important Part Of A Rice Cooker?

 If a bowl is made correctly it will simply look great and feel awesome with a good weight and thickness.
 You could even serve out of it on your dining table so you may want it to look like something your friends would wow at.
 Some bowls have handles to assist you when lifting the bowl out of the cooker or moving it around.

-Aesthetics are important but also some bowls have rice measuring level lines.
-These lines are there to assist you to get the exact quantities of water needed for perfect rice.
-The more basic rice cookers will have bowls with just one simple white rice level line gauge or even no markings at all.
+The more basic rice cookers may have bowls with just one simple white rice level line or even no markings at all.
 Moving up to the more advanced bowls you would expect to find level lines for other rice types which require different water amounts such as for brown rice, short grain, porridge etc. How the lines appear and survive the harsh cooking conditions of a well used rice cooker is also important.
 Are the level lines stamped on the bowl, silk printed on the bowl or a type of transfer?
 Stamped lines are good and very hard wearing as they are dented into the bowl material itself (usually metal bowls) where as silk print is usually longer lasting than transfer print lines and are easier to read than stamped lines.
+If the silk print is done correctly and the bowl is taken care of as instructed then the lines will last for many years.

 Does It Have Longevity?